PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 	They run development and staging, same as customers above they find manual replication tedious and error-prone.

-### Summarizing needs
+### Summarizing requirements

-It looks like **users always need to keep the data isolated** between environments – features: *events*, *people*, *groups*, *recordings*. *Toolbar authorized URLs* should also likely be different, due to separate domains.
+It looks like **users always need to keep the _data_ isolated** between environments – features: *events*, *people*, *groups*, *recordings*.
+Data sources and destinations should be environment-specific as well: *data warehouse tables*, *apps*, and *batch exports*.

-**Analysis setup should be shared** – crucially features: *dashboards*, *insights*, *actions*, and *cohorts*.
-Often also: *event and property definitions*, and *group types*.
-Shared *feature flags* are also a common ask, with *experiments* sometimes mentioned.
+**Analysis setup should be shareable** – crucially features: *dashboards*, *insights*, *actions*, and *cohorts*.
+Often also: *event and property definitions*, and *group types*. *Playlists* don't seem to have come up, but should act analoguously to dashboards.

-I've never heard of the following features mentioned in terms of environments: *playlists*, *surveys*, *early access features*, *annotations*, *data warehouse tables*, *apps*, or *batch exports*.
-Playlists seem similar enough to dashboards that they should also be shared.
-As for the rest, it's hard to say.

-Additionally, some projects settings could be shared, but others should not be – I'll skip analyzing this here, as it's not a key problem.
-For now we can assume all to be separate.
+Shareable means that by default all of these entities would be environment-specific by default, but could easily be made synced between environments.

+**Shared *feature flags* are also a common ask**, with *experiments* sometimes mentioned. *Early access features* or *surveys* are self-serve feature flags, so should be shareable as well.
+Flags are a bit special, because they control your end users' experience.
+It's typical to want different rollout conditions in dev and different ones in prod, although there is sometimes a common base.
+To support this workflow, flags must still be able to diverge between environments.

+*Annotations* could possibly be scoped by environment _or_ project, but to reduce the scope of work, we can stay at just project scoping for now.

+Additionally, select projects settings should be moved into a new environment level of settings – certainly *Toolbar authorized URLs* and *Authorized Domains for Replay* due to varying domains.

 Let me know if I missed any other customer context.